Learning the smoothness of noisy curves with application to online curve estimation: Adaptive optimal smoothing

 \item The estimator $\hHT$ satisfies the property

 where $\mathfrak{K}_1$ is some positive constant.

 \item The estimator $\hKT$ satisfies the property $ \PP ( \hKT \neq \KT )\leq \mathfrak{K}_1\exp(-\mu)$ , $\forall \mu >0. $ \end{assumptionLP}

-Assumption~\assrefLP{ass:Lp2} provides a suitably tight control on the moments of $X_t$, but still allows for unbounded trajectories.
+The first part of Assumption~\assrefLP{ass:Lp2} provides a suitably tight control on the moments of $X_t$, but still allows for unbounded trajectories.
+The second part of Assumption~\assrefLP{ass:Lp2}, is a technical condition which reinforces Assumption \assrefH{ass:Lp}.
+It allows to control the analytic regularity of the sample paths.
+More precisely, it is implicitly used in the definition of the variable $\Lambda_\beta$ in \eqref{eq:lambda_RY}.
 Assumption~\assrefLP{ass:M2} is a convenient, but mild, technical condition.
 It could be relaxed at the price of controlling the probability of the complement of the event $\{\mu/ \log(\mu) \leq M \leq \mu\log(\mu)\}$, for instance using \assrefH{ass:M}.
 Assumptions~\assrefLP{ass:hatHt} and \assrefLP{ass:hatkt0} are very mild conditions that the generic estimators of the regularity should satisfy.
 Since $\mu ^{1/\log^2(\mu)} = e^{1/\log(\mu)}$ for any $\mu >1$, the concentration of $\hHT$ at a suitable negative power of $\log (\mu)$ will suffice for the smoothing purposes.
 For simplicity, and without loss of generality we consider the same constant $\mathfrak{K}_1$ in Assumptions~\assrefLP{ass:hatHt} and \assrefLP{ass:hatkt0}.